CumulusNetworks/docs/content/cumulus-vx/VirtualBox-and-GNS3.md

 weight: 30
 ---

-This section describes how to install and set up Cumulus VX within GNS3 and VirtualBox to create the two leaf and one spine topology shown below.
+This section describes how to install and set up Cumulus VX with VirtualBox and GNS3 to create the two leaf and one spine topology shown below.

 {{% vx/intro %}}